 To further secure your Dataproc Metastore services, you can protect them using VPC Service Controls (VPC-SC).

-VPC Service Controls provides additional security for your Dataproc Metastore services to help mitigate the risk of data exfiltration.
+VPC Service Controls helps mitigate the risk of data exfiltration.
 Using VPC Service Controls, you can add projects to service perimeters that protect resources and services from requests that cross the perimeter.

-To learn more about VPC Service Controls, see the Overview of VPC Service Controls.
+To learn more about VPC Service Controls, see Overview of VPC Service Controls.